 Traditional farming (conventional) or small-scale farming (individual farmers and cooperatives) is less likely to incorporate modern technologies to meet the growing food needs of Africa’s population.
 About 85% of farms in Ghana are under two hectares, and in Uganda 58% are smaller than one hectare.

-The challenge is that there is no scalable method to share or access the available solutions to small-scale farm holders.
+The challenge is that there is no scalable method to share or access the available solutions to small-scale farmers.